How to Buy a House home

 Paid Equity, Appreciation, and House Value

-The Total Value is the original price, plus appreciation, less any tax on the sale, less any commission paid on the sale.
-(If you believe you can sell your house at a lower commission rate or with no commission at all, you can change the "Commission paid on sale" rate in the calculator.)
+The House Value (net) is the original price, plus appreciation, less any capital gains tax on the sale, less any closing costs paid on the sale.
+(If you believe you can sell your house at a lower commission rate or with no commission at all, you can change the "Commission/Closing Costs on sale" rate in the calculator.)

 Note that if you rolled the closing costs into the mortgage, then some of the "principal" portion of your mortgage payments goes to pay for those closing costs and doesn't actually build any equity.
 Therefore the Paid Equity will be a little less than Down Payment + Payment - Interest.